 William Kovacic, former Chairman, FTC

-Roslyn Layton, antitrust economist and expert in telecommunications at the American Enterprise Institute
+Roslyn Layton, regulatory economist and expert in telecommunications at the American Enterprise Institute

 Jonathan Sallet, former FCC general counsel and former deputy assistant attorney general in the antitrust division

 Howard Shelanski, former head of OMB’s OIRA, Director of the FTC’s Bureau of Economics, and Chief Economist at the FCC.